 Drink your coffee like Malaga makes it

 Before you move on to the next in our list of the ultimate things to do in Malaga, it’s probably time for a caffeine fix.
 But do you know how to order your favourite coffee in Malaga?
-Pop along to Café Central in Plaza de la Constitución and check out the tiled mosaic.
-Find your strength of coffee (and milk) and then sit back and watch the world go by before moving on to some serious food.
+Pop along to the façade of the Flamenco Museum (Peña Juan Breva) on Calle Ramón Franquelo 4 and check out the tiled mosaic that used to be inside Café Central on Plaza de la Constitución.
+Find your strength of coffee (and milk) and then head for one of the great places in Malaga serving coffee.

 Feast your senses, all 5 of them